-Currently, the industry has many challenges and pressures that affect the way it operates.
+Currently, the industry has many challenges and pressures that affect its operation.
 There are a number of pricing and operational pressures that are as a result of new competition within the marketplace.
-Many brands are now growing their supplier network outside of China, which means that China based suppliers need to combat this by restructuring the pricing of raw materials to prevent a shift by brands into new markets, and remain key suppliers to leading brands.
+Many brands are now growing their supplier network outside of China, which means that China-based suppliers need to combat this by restructuring the pricing of raw materials to prevent a shift by brands into new markets, and remain key suppliers to leading brands.

 “We were glad to participate in the Digital Material Show by American Events and Material Exchange as it enabled us to gain greater exposure to a wider audience and showcase our materials to more international brands.
 With all industry shows cancelled due to COVID, we were excited by the prospect of meeting new industry contacts and prospects,” added Roger.

-The necessary shift towards digital methods of business was highlighted during the height of the disruption when many suppliers and brands struggled to collaborate via traditional face-to-face material meetings.
-Jun Wang experienced firsthand these pressures, which contributed to them joining Material Exchange to further connect to their current clients digitally, and find opportunities for new business by showcasing their materials to new brands leveraging Material Exchange.
+The necessary shift toward digital methods of business was highlighted during the height of the Covid disruption when many suppliers and brands struggled to collaborate via traditional face-to-face material meetings.
+Jun Wang experienced these pressures firsthand, which contributed to them joining Material Exchange to further connect to their current clients digitally, and to find opportunities for new business by showcasing their materials to new brands leveraging Material Exchange.

 We now know many brands and retailers are choosing to invest in digital technologies.
 Roger says, “Suppliers should take the opportunity and invest now to get ahead of the competition and begin to build digital relationships with brands.
-Suppliers must be patient, new business and sales will not happen overnight but digital material sharing with time and investment, is the future!
+Suppliers must be patient; new business and sales will not happen overnight, but with time and investment, digital material sharing is the future!
 Act now!”